wechto/paper/README.md

 :curly_loop: [BATCH REINFORCEMENT LEARNING THROUGH CONTINUATION METHOD](https://openreview.net/pdf?id=po-DLlBuAuz) :fire:

 We propose a simple yet effective approach, soft policy iteration algorithm through continuation method to alleviate two challenges in policy optimization under batch reinforcement learning: (1) highly non-smooth objective function which is difficult to optimize (2) high variance in value estimates.

+:curly_loop: [SCORE: SPURIOUS CORRELATION REDUCTION FOR OFFLINE REINFORCEMENT LEARNING](https://arxiv.org/pdf/2110.12468.pdf) :+1: :fire: :fire:

+We propose a practical and theoretically guaranteed algorithm SCORE that reduces spurious correlations by combing an uncertainty penalty into policy evaluation.
+We show that this is consistent with the pessimism principle studied in theory, and the proposed algorithm converges to the optimal policy with a sublinear rate under mild assumptions.